 Does exercise improve symptoms in fibromyalgia?

-One article on PainSci cites Rain 2015: A Rational Guide to Fibromyalgia
+One page on PainSci cites Rain 2015: A Rational Guide to Fibromyalgia

 It has been proposed that fibromyalgia could be managed by pharmacological and non-pharmacological interventions.
 Regular physical exercise is commonly used as a non-pharmacological intervention.
 Searching in Epistemonikos database, which is maintained by screening 30 databases, we identified 14 systematic reviews including 25 randomized trials.
 We combined the evidence using meta-analysis and generated a summary of findings table following the GRADE approach.
 We conclude that regular physical exercise probably reduces pain in patients with fibromyalgia.